AtherionX/AtherionX/apidocs.md

-# AtherionX Satellite Communication API
+# SatNodeX Satellite Communication API

-This document describes the AtherionX API for interacting with its global network of satellites.
+This document describes the SatNodeX API for interacting with its global network of satellites.
 These satellites operate via Software-Defined Radio (SDR) links, enabling secure transmission and reception of transactions and telemetry data.
 The API provides structured endpoints to manage transmissions, query satellite states, and retrieve details about processed transactions.

 All requests must be made over HTTPS, using standard HTTP verbs (GET, POST, etc.) and must include proper authentication credentials.
 The API returns JSON-encoded responses.